Clark Hunt

-Clark Knobel Hunt (born February 19, 1965) is an American billionaire and businessman as well as a scion of the wealthy Hunt family.
+Clark Knobel Hunt (born February 19, 1965) is an American billionaire, businessman and scion of the Hunt family.
 He currently serves as chairman and CEO of the National Football League (NFL)'s Kansas City Chiefs, Major League Soccer (MLS)‘s FC Dallas and a founding investor-owner in MLS.
 He is also chairman of Hunt Sports Group, where he oversees the operations of the Chiefs, FC Dallas and, formerly, the Columbus Crew of MLS.
 The group is estimated to have a total net worth of $24.8 billion as of 2024.
 He is the son of Chiefs founder Lamar Hunt and his second wife Norma Hunt, and is the grandson of oil tycoon H. L. Hunt.
 As of 2025, he had an estimated net worth of $1.6 billion.

 Following the death of his father in 2006, Hunt, his mother, and his siblings inherited legal ownership of the Chiefs.
 However, as chairman and CEO, Clark is the public face of the "Unity Hunt" ownership group and operating head of the franchise, representing the Chiefs at all owners meetings.
 Prior to his mother's death in 2023, Hunt owned a 20.5 percent share of the franchise.
 Under Hunt's leadership, the Chiefs have made the playoffs twelve times, won the AFC West eleven times (nine consecutively), and appeared in five Super Bowls, winning three.